Premier League assistant referee Massey-Ellis on women in football: 'We're not there as a tick box' | Goal.com

 Massey-Ellis was questioned at almost every step of her path to the Premier League because of gender, making continued remarks about her place in football all the more infuriating.

 She's dealt with sexist comments from TV analysts and been subjected to the epidemic of social media abuse that has roiled the football world over the past decade.
-Controversial behaviour from players toward her has the potential to create unwanted international news.
+Plus, controversial behaviour from players toward her has the potential to create unwanted international news.

-The 35-year-old hopes her difficult experiences at least pave the way for those who follow.
+The 35-year-old hopes her experiences can at least pave the way for those who follow.

 "When I said, 'Can I be a referee?'
 That shouldn't be a question any other female has to ask any more," she said.